fugishimo/Mastermind/Thoughts.md

 - oops forgot to add in feedback after someone answers.
 - Whilst creating the tests for this file I realized I haven't tested the score function to make sure it works properly

+## game config
+- Before I wanted to dive into the actual game logic, I wanted all the different components of the game created and each file has been test to make sure I'm getting the right response.
+- For me, I'm thinking if I'm creating the game config whilst trying to create all the components, I would miss certain things that I needed.
+- Thinking about what was needed for the game to even run before building the actual game was important to me
+- I have:
+    - the scoring logic for the location and correct numbers created
+    - dialogue for the cli depending on which option the player enters (ex: types "#" for hint and I've created the dialogue for that)
+    - player and game objects
+    - created the api first in another project folder to test how the api works and to get a working function. imported it here after
+    - a test file for each of these ^ to make sure they all work properly before working on the actually game logic
+- I'm thinking that I needed to create these components individually before tackling this beast
+- Now that I have all the things necessary to create the actual logic it should just be about connecting the pieces.
+- Some questions:
+    - Should I create the cli file first?
+This is where I'll run the game.
+The cli file will call the game file.
+At the same time the cli file can't really be created before the game file right?
+    - It's like the game file is dependent on all the other files being created (models, formatting, etc) before I can piece it together. such as the cli file is dependent on the game?
+- Also, what is needed in this game file?
+    - **all the logic such as:**
+        - 1. building the game
+        - 2. checking if the player wants multiplayer or single player
+        - 3. If multiplayer:
+            - first: how many players?
+(1-4)
+            - second: do they want a shared rng or a unique rng per player
+        - 4. player(s) will choose difficulty
+        - 5. player(s) get built
+        - 6. game starts:
+            - All games regardless of player count will have the options to choose hint, guess history, or enter a guess at beginning of each turn
+            - If player choose hint, they will lose a guess.
+Although I'm not sure as of right now if I want them to skip a turn by getting a hint of just deducting a guess but still letting them play.
+            - Choosing guess history should display their history (guess + feedback (location, correct nums)) followed by the game giving them the prompt again
+            - single player:
+                - keeps going until they either get the guess right or they use up all their guesses and lose
+                - should display the secret rng if player didn't guess right
+            - multiplayer:
+                - players will keep playing until:
+                    - all players guess the number
+                    - players use up all their guesses
+                - will display scoreboard at end of game with ranking depending on how many guesses they have left
+                - should display the secret rng for players who didn't guess correctly
+            - At the end of every game it will prompt if they want to play again or not
+- Think I hit home on all the relevant and important details regarding game flow and how this file should look.